OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-text-into-a-cell-in-a-spreadsheet.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Insert text into a cell in a spreadsheet document (Open XML SDK)
+# Insert text into a cell in a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to insert text into a cell in a new worksheet in a spreadsheet